bpython/curtsies/docs/FmtStr.rst

 ---------------------

 The amount of horizontal space a string takes up in a terminal may differ from the length of the string returned by ``len()``.
-:py:class:`FmtStr` objects have a width property useful when writing layout code:
+:py:class:`FmtStr` objects have a :py:class:`FmtStr.width` property useful when writing layout code:

 >>> #encoding: utf8
 ...